red-hat-data-services/NeMo-Guardrails/docs/about/overview.md

   style F fill:#f0f7e6,stroke:#76b900
 ```

-*Application code interacting with LLMs through the NeMo Guardrails toolkit.*
+*Application code interacting with LLMs through the NeMo Guardrails library.*

 ---

-## What You Can Do with the NeMo Guardrails Toolkit
+## What You Can Do with the NeMo Guardrails Library

-The following are the top use cases of the NeMo Guardrails toolkit that you can apply to protect your LLM applications.
+The following are the top use cases of the NeMo Guardrails Library that you can apply to protect your LLM applications.

 ::::{grid} 1 1 2 2
 :gutter: 3
 :class-container: sd-equal-height

-:::{grid-item-card} Text Content Safety
+:::{grid-item-card} Content Safety - Text
 :link: ../getting-started/tutorials/nemotron-safety-guard-deployment
 :link-type: doc

-Deploy Nemotron Safety Guard to detect harmful content in text inputs and outputs.
+Deploy Nemotron Content Safety to detect harmful content in text inputs and outputs.
 :::

-:::{grid-item-card} Multimodal Content Safety
+:::{grid-item-card} Content Safety - Multimodal
 :link: ../getting-started/tutorials/multimodal
 :link-type: doc